UKPLab/tacl2018-preference-convincing/README.md

 * documents -- sources for the paper
 * error_analysis -- working data files for error analysis
 * python/analysis -- experiment code
-* python/analysis/habernal_comparison -- experiment code for use with the datasets discussed in paper, available at https://github.com/UKPLab/acl2016-convincing-arguments
+* python/analysis/habernal_comparison -- experiment code for use with the datasets discussed in paper, originally obtained from https://github.com/UKPLab/acl2016-convincing-arguments
 * python/models -- the implementation of the GPPL method
 * python/test -- some simple test scripts for the GPPL methods